 A: As a 2L member of Holderness, you will need to fulfill certain obligations to remain a member in good standing.
-These include: attending all meetings (unless you have an excuse that is approved by the Clerk of Court), helping judge RRWA oral arguments, assisting with grading briefs for the Craven competition, assisting with Holderness tryouts in the Spring (this includes grading written submissions and helping judge oral arguments, client counseling, and negotiation tryouts) and competing in one interschool competition with your team (this excludes members of Craven Bench).
+These include: attending all meetings (unless you have an excuse that is approved by the Clerk of Court), helping judge RRWA oral arguments, assisting with grading briefs for the Craven competition, assisting with Holderness tryouts in the Spring (this includes grading written submissions and helping judge oral arguments) and competing in one interschool competition with your team (this excludes members of the Ayock and Craven Benches).

 Q: What obligations will I need to fulfill as a 3L member of Holderness?

-A: As a 3L member of Holderness, you will need to attend all meetings (unless you have an excuse that is approved by the Clerk of Court), assist with Holderness tryouts in the Spring (too a lesser degree that the 2L members), and compete with your team in an interschool competition (this excludes members of Craven Bench).
+A: As a 3L member of Holderness, you will need to attend all meetings (unless you have an excuse that is approved by the Clerk of Court), assist with Holderness tryouts in the Spring (too a lesser degree that the 2L members), and compete with your team in an interschool competition (this excludes members of the Aycock and Craven Benches).

 Q: If I complete all of my obligations to Holderness, do I receive any credit hours?

 A: Yes.
 If you complete all of your requirements, you will receive TWO (2) credit hours spring semester of your 3L year.
 If you are on Holderness executive board, you will receive THREE (3) credits the spring semester of your 3L year.